Lawrence Sebalu: Biography

 From 1961 until 1962, Sebalu served as the first minister of finance, planning, and economic development for the British-controlled Protectorate of Uganda in the government of President Benedicto Kiwanuka.
 An advocate for full independence through peaceful methods, he argued that an independent Uganda should focus on developing hydroelectric power and public education.
 He also argued the country's agricultural sector should move away from coffee and cotton production – which accounted for 80% of Uganda's exports – and towards smaller plants.
 In September 1961, the American International Cooperation Administration sponsored a visit by Sebalu to speak at universities in the United States.
 On 1 March 1962, Sebalu announced that he had discovered an alleged plot by the Uganda People's Congress (UPC) to overthrow the constitution within three years of independence.

+He later established and successfully run a law firm at City house on Alidina Visrum (now Luwum) street through the mid sixties and seventies although the rule of law was disrupted by the coup..
+His exposure to the Jesuit Ignitian spirituality discipline as a lay person at St. Xavier's influenced his approach to life as a young adult, he was particularly keen on self-assessment of each day's progress against set targets in his early working years.
+In that regard he often demanded results from those under his pupilage and household.
+As an economist he had an interest and contributed to Uganda's rural development efforts.
+Together with Monsignor Emmanuel Kibirige and others he devoted time to the planning and preparation of what evolved into Centenary Bank.
+He was an ardent businessman and avid rancher whose interests extended out of Uganda especially with the repercussions of the economic war on the country.

 In late 1972, during the rule of Idi Amin, Sebalu disappeared after being arrested by the military police, but was not killed.
-In May 1980, after the fall of Amin's government, Sebalu briefly served again as Uganda's finance minister in the interim government of Paulo Muwanga, but was ousted from the position by Milton Obote.
+In May 1980, after the fall of Amin's government, Sebalu briefly served again as Uganda's finance minister in the interim government of Paulo Muwanga, and was succeeded in that position by Milton Obote.
 During this period, he was the only high-ranking member of the Democratic Party to support the UPC in a joint statement against that year's elections, which they argued would turn Uganda into a one-party state under the control of the Uganda National Liberation Front.

-Sebalu died at some point before 31 January 2019.